- Solar advice hub

 Powering your heat pump with solar panels is one of the best ways to lower your heating bills at the same time as reducing your electricity bills.

-You shouldn’t expect to cover 100% of your heat pump's electricity needs with solar panels, but you can still save hundreds of pounds per year.
+You shouldn’t expect to cover all of your heat pump's electricity needs with solar panels, but you can still save hundreds of pounds per year.

 This surge in demand is mirrored in the increasing popularity of electric vehicles, both of which are part of the UK electrifying its heating and transport networks in the coming years.